magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 #### Notifications about alarms

-Assuming you have configured alarm rules you may also want to receive a notification when ThingsBoard creates or updates the alarm.
+Assuming you have configured alarm rules you may also want to receive a notification when IoT Hub creates or updates the alarm.
 The device profile rule node has three main outbound relation types that you can use: 'Alarm Created', 'Alarm Severity Updated', and 'Alarm Cleared'.
 See the example rule chain below.
 Please make sure that the system administrator has configured the SMS/email providers before you proceed or configure your own settings in the rule nodes.